5 Career-Related Questions About Fitness & Nutrition Training

 5. Is the Outlook Good for Fitness and Nutrition Professionals?

 Yes.
-In fact, dietitians and nutritionists in the U.S. are expected to enjoy faster-than-average job growth between 2016 and 2026.
+In fact, according to the Occupational Outlook Handbook, dietitians and nutritionists in the U.S. are expected to enjoy faster-than-average job growth between 2018 and 2028.
 And fitness trainers are projected to experience steady employment growth as well.
-Over that decade, about 9,900 new openings could be generated for nutrition and dietetic professionals, and about 30,100 new openings could become available for fitness pros.6
+Over that decade, about 8,000 new openings could be generated for nutrition and dietetic professionals, and about 45,700 new openings could become available for fitness pros.

 Many reasons exist for this positive outlook, not least of which is a growing interest and awareness of the roles that food and exercise play in preventing disease and promoting overall wellness.
 And the stats back that up.
 For instance:

-- Sales of organic food reached $47.9 billion in 2018, which represents an increase of almost six percent over the previous year.7
+- The Organic Trade Association says that sales of organic food reached $52.5 billion in 2018, which represents an increase of more than six percent over the previous year.

-- Collectively, America's health and fitness clubs employ more than 808,900 people.
-They also generate about $36 billion of revenue each year.8 And that number is expected to grow as more baby boomers discover the anti-aging benefits of exercise.6
+- According to IBISWorld, America's health and fitness clubs employ more than 840,000 people.
+They also generate about $38 billion of revenue each year.

 The opportunities are out there.
 So why not take action?
 A lot of schools offer programs that can help prepare you for fitness or nutrition certification.
 And some of those programs are even online.
 To find one that works for you, simply put your zip code into the convenient school finder below!